SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-This behavior of determining type information based on the surrounding code is known as *type inference*, and it allows you to take advantage of type checking without writing explicit type information everywhere.
+This behavior of determining type information based on the surrounding code is known as *type inference*, and it allows the compiler to warn you about type-related errors in your code without requiring you to write explicit type information everywhere.

 When the initial value doesn't provide enough information, or when there is no initial value,